IrinaGarmaeva/react-mesto-auth/README.md

 ## Description

 Project `Mesto` is spa where users can share photos, delete them, and like them, as well as change user information and avatar.
 Forms are validated on the user's side.
-It's the second stage of creating a social network partially replicates the functionality of Instagram.
+It's the second stage of creating a social network partially replicates the functionality of Instagram. <br>
 [Previous project version on vanilla JS](https://github.com/IrinaGarmaeva/mesto-react)

 ## Functionality